Imageomics/kabr-tools/README.md

  - `checkpoint` should be the path to `checkpoint_epoch_00075.pyth`.
  - If `gpu_num` is 0, the model will use CPU.
 Using at least 1 GPU greatly increases inference speed.
 If you're using OSC, you can request a node with one GPU by running `sbatch -N 1 --gpus-per-node 1 -A [account] --time=[minutes] [bash script]`.

-See [these csv files](https://huggingface.co/imageomics/x3d-kabr-kinetics/tree/main/data/mini_scene_behavior_annotations) for examples of annotated mini-scene outputs.
+See [these csv files](https://huggingface.co/imageomics/x3d-kabr-kinetics/tree/main/data/mini_scene_behavior_annotations) in HuggingFace for examples of annotated mini-scene outputs.

 ## Step 4: Calculate time budgets